-According to the Notice of the State Administration of Foreign Exchange on Issues Relating to the Foreign Exchange Administration for Domestic Individuals Participating in Stock Incentive Plan of Overseas Listed Company, which was issued on February 15, 2012, and other regulations, directors, supervisors, senior management and other employees participating in any share incentive plan of an overseas publicly-listed company who are PRC citizens or non-PRC citizens residing in China for a continuous period of not less than one year, subject to certain exceptions, are required to register with SAFE.
-All such participants need to authorize a qualified PRC agent, such as a PRC subsidiary of the overseas publicly-listed company to register with SAFE and handle foreign exchange matters such as opening accounts, and transfer and settlement of the proceeds.
-The notice further require an offshore agent to be designated to handle matters in connection with the exercise of share options and sales of proceeds for the participants of the share incentive plans.
+According to the Notice of the State Administration of Foreign Exchange on Issues Relating to the Foreign Exchange Administration for Domestic Individuals Participating in Stock Incentive Plan of Overseas Listed Company, or the Share Option Rules, which was issued on February 15, 2012 and other regulations, directors, supervisors, senior management and other employees participating in any share incentive plan of an overseas publicly-listed company who are PRC citizens or non-PRC citizens residing in China for a continuous period of not less than one year, subject to certain exceptions, are required to register with the SAFE.
+All such participants need to authorize a qualified PRC agent, such as a PRC subsidiary of the overseas publicly-listed company to register with the SAFE and handle foreign exchange matters such as opening accounts, and transfer and settlement of the relevant proceeds.
+The Share Incentive Rules further require an offshore agent to be designated to handle matters in connection with the exercise of share options and sales of proceeds for the participants of the share incentive plans.
 Failure to complete the said SAFE registrations may subject the participating directors, supervisors, senior management and other employees to fines and legal sanctions.

-In addition, the State Administration of Taxation has issued certain circulars concerning employee stock options and restricted shares.
+In addition, the State Administration of Taxation, or the SAT, has issued certain circulars concerning employee stock options and restricted shares.
 Under these circulars, employees working in the PRC who exercise stock options or are granted restricted shares will be subject to PRC individual income tax.
-The PRC subsidiaries of an overseas listed company are required to file documents relating to employee stock options and restricted shares with the tax authorities and to withhold individual income taxes of employees who exercise their stock option or purchase restricted shares.
-If the employees fail to pay or the PRC subsidiaries fail to withhold income tax in accordance with applicable laws and regulations, the PRC subsidiaries may face sanctions imposed by the tax authorities or other PRC governmental authorities.
+The PRC subsidiaries of an overseas listed company are required to file documents relating to employee stock options and restricted shares with relevant tax authorities and to withhold individual income taxes of employees who exercise their stock option or purchase restricted shares.
+If the employees fail to pay or the PRC subsidiaries fail to withhold income tax in accordance with relevant laws and regulations, the PRC subsidiaries may face sanctions imposed by the tax authorities or other PRC governmental authorities.